 The exhibit features artworks from classical genres such as landscape and portraiture, but also newer genres such as abstract expressionism, performance art and protest art.
 The artists, with roots in Mexico, Latin America, Cuba, Puerto Rico, and many other locations, reflect the rich diversity of Latino communities in our country.

 UMFA Members: FREE

 Senior (65+): $7

 Private College and Out-of-state College Students: $7

 Utah Public College Students with a valid ID: FREE

-Soccer is one of Mexico's (and the world's) favorite sports, and Real Salt Lake has home games May 1 and May 6.
+Soccer is one of Mexico's (and the world's) favorite sports, and Real Salt Lake has home games in early May.